Do you know which is the best amusement park in Asia?

 Tip #1: Skip the queue.
 Buy your tickets online

 Buy your admission tickets online to skip the queue.
 It’s quick and easy!
 For the full ticket price range, visit their website.
 You can book your tickets directly here.
 Note that each regular price day ticket has a validity period of 30 days from the selected date of visit.
-Alternatively, you can get it from Voyagin or Klook.
+Alternatively, you can get it from Klook.

 Tip #2: Get an Express Pass